OnepilotDownload

 What you don't get: native iOS gestures, push notifications, deploy automation, or pre-wired channel setup.
 You're typing into a terminal.

-Onepilot is a native iPhone app built around the same SSH connection model (Citadel pure-Swift, real PTY shell — your default login shell runs exactly as it would for a desktop SSH client).
+Onepilot is a native iPhone app built around the same SSH connection: it logs into the host and runs your shell exactly as a desktop SSH client would.
 It targets the same Linux and macOS hosts.
 The difference is what's on top of the SSH layer.

 What Onepilot adds: